andytuwm/wordfind/README.md

 Download:
 ========
-Download the zip file from the [release](https://github.com/andytuwm/wordfind/releases) page.
-Extract all contents into same directory.
+Download the zip file from the [release page](https://github.com/andytuwm/wordfind/releases).
+Extract all contents into the same directory.
 Click "launch.bat" to start the program.
 Run "launch.bat" as admin if Windows prevents you from running the batch script.
+If problems with launching the program still persists, try installing the latest [Java runtime](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

 Commands Available:
 =========